 what is our commission?
 Luke tells us in

-the 1st reading -- we are to preach to the people
+the 1st reading -- we are to preach to

 and testify that Jesus is the anointed one.